Kathryn Day: Education and early career as a soprano

-Born in Philadelphia, Day studied at the Jacobs School of Music at Indiana University and at the Curtis Institute of Music where she was a pupil of Margaret Harshaw.
-She placed third in the finals of the Metropolitan Opera National Council Auditions in 1973, which led to her debut performance at the Metropolitan Opera House on March 25, 1973 singing "Come scoglio" from Così fan tutte and "Song to the Moon" from Rusalka.
+Born in Philadelphia, Day studied at the Jacobs School of Music at Indiana University Bloomington and at the Curtis Institute of Music where she was a pupil of Margaret Harshaw.
+She placed third in the finals of the Metropolitan Opera National Council Auditions in 1973, which led to her debut performance at the Metropolitan Opera House on March 25, 1973, singing "Come scoglio" from Così fan tutte and "Song to the Moon" from Rusalka.
 She made her professional opera debut in 1972 with the Pennsylvania Opera Company as Violetta in La traviata.
 That same year she was the soprano soloist in Verdi's Requiem with the Mendelssohn Club.
 In 1973 she portrayed Mimi in La bohème and Violetta with the Little Lyric Opera Company in Philadelphia.
 In 1974 she made her debut with the Philadelphia Lyric Opera Company as Nella in Gianni Schicchi.

 Day sang Rusalka for the United States premiere of that opera for her debut with the San Diego Opera in 1975.
 She later returned to San Diego as Ninetta in The Love for Three Oranges (1978), Nanetta in Falstaff (1978), Tatiana in Eugene Onegin (1985) and Countess Almaviva in The Marriage of Figaro (1986).
 In 1977 she made her debut at the San Francisco Opera (SFO) as Bubikopf in Viktor Ullmann's Der Kaiser von Atlantis.
 She has since returned to the SFO as Clorinda in Monteverdi's Il combattimento di Tancredi e Clorinda (1977), the Third Norn in Götterdämmerung (1985, 1990), and Gutrune in Götterdämmerung (1985).
 She also sang Tatiana for her debut at the Long Beach Opera in 1984.